smartdevicelink/sdl_evolution/proposals/NNNN-font-styles.md

 ## Proposed solution

-When an app wants a more visually appealing UI experience,  it can add a font style cutomization onto each line of text if desired.
+When an app wants a more visually appealing UI experience,  it can add a font style customization onto each line of text if desired.
 If no font style is provided, then it is assumed that the font is normal.

 ![Example Screen](../assets/proposals/NNNN-font-styles/NNNN-font-styles.png)